geoffroypeeters/deeplearning-101-audiomir_book/_build/html/_sources/intro.md

 Using those, a dataset is described by only two files: a .hdf5 for the audio, a .pyjama for the annotations.

-We provide a set of datasets (each with its .hdf5 and .pyjama file) for this tutorial [here](https://perso.telecom-paristech.fr/gpeeters/tuto_DL101forMIR/].
+We provide a set of datasets (each with its .hdf5 and .pyjama file) for this tutorial [here](https://perso.telecom-paristech.fr/gpeeters/tuto_DL101forMIR/).

 ### Pytorch dataset/dataloader

+To help understanding what a dataloader should provide, we use a top-down approach.
-From a top-down approach, the central part of the training will consist on a loop over epochs and iteration over batches of data:
+We start from the central part of the training of a DL-model.
+It consists in a loop over `epochs` and for each an iteration over `batches` of data:
 ```
 for n_epoch in range(epochs):
   for batch in train_dataloader: